Posted on December 28, 2019

 No matter the season, no matter the economic tail-spin the nation was in, the place was hot.
 When prohibition hit the land like the nagging tea-toddler it was, the Missouri Hotel was breaking bad and being that epoch’s Walter White.
 When young G.I.s came back from the European and Pacific front, it was this spot that gave them comfort.

 The Missouri Hotel was paramount to the exploitation and development of the region.
-Other places bagan digging their teeth, like pilot fish, to the Hotel’s leftovers; picking up clients and making a living.
-The area basically bloosumed around the hotel.
-If it wasn’t for its workers, its loyal customer base and its savvy investment, this part of Austin would have shrivled up a long time ago.
+Other places began digging their teeth, like pilot fish, to the Hotel’s leftovers; picking up clients and making a living.
+The area basically blossomed around the hotel.
+If it wasn’t for its workers, its loyal customer base and its savvy investment, this part of Austin would have shriveled up a long time ago.

 Buffalo Billiards, it’s a current moniker, is known as a good-time bar.
 It has a reputation of being THE hangout for anyone wanting a bit of R&R and it makes no distinction between the living at the dead.

 “This is one of those places that love a good controversy.
 And leans in hard.
 It really doesn’t care that it was once a brothel or that it’s haunted.
 On the contrary, it’s proud of its ghosts, its rumors and it’s heritage.”